 Of course, the health of students and educators is and should remain a priority.
 Schools and colleges must provide a safe environment for everyone to prevent the spread of the COVID-19 virus.

-Moreover, we must admit that online exams as we know them today are far from perfect.
+Moreover, we must admit that the student online test as we know it today is far from perfect.
 There’s still a lot of work to be done, and educators need to listen to the concerns of students, accommodate their needs, and respect their privacy.
-These changes will require a lot of investment, but hopefully, we’ll be able to improve online exams eventually.
+These changes will require a lot of investment, but hopefully, we’ll be able to improve testing online eventually.